MisukaM/GT3CourseArchiveEditor/README.md

 GT4 version was based on research done on the GT4 course archive structure by Nenkai.

 Last update updated the filenames of GT3 version, and a GT3 Beta course archive editor was added.
-Additionally, GT3 version now has "ua" and "ba" commands to unpack/repack all the files in the current directory.

 Newest update modified the GT3 editor to use command line arguments.